SepehrV/running_mean/README.md

 ```
 docker run -it --entrypoint /code/entrypoint.sh --name server -v CHALLENGE_PATH:/code -p 8888:8888 --rm sepehrv/redis-server
 ```

-then access http://localhost:8888/demo for the demo and access http://localhost:8888/trait for the documentation
+access http://localhost:8888/demo for the demo

+and access http://localhost:8888/trait for the documentation

 ### Design and assumptions